A Tribe Called Quest: 1985–1990: Formation, Native Tongues, and People's Instinctive Travels

-Q-Tip (Kamaal Fareed) and Phife Dawg (Malik Taylor) were childhood friends who grew up together in the St. Albans neighborhood of Queens, New York City.
+Q-Tip (Kamaal Fareed) and Phife Dawg (Malik Taylor) were childhood friends who grew up together in the St. Albans neighbourhood of Queens, New York City.
 Initially, Q-Tip performed as a battle rapper, under the name MC Love Child, occasionally teaming up with Murry Bergtraum High School classmate Ali Shaheed Muhammad as a rapper and DJ duo.
 In 1985, the duo began making demos over Q-Tip's pause tape beats.
-Phife Dawg later joined them, though he didn't become a full member until neighborhood friend Jarobi White joined; the group dubbed themselves "Crush Connection" and later "Quest".
+Phife Dawg later joined them, though he didn't become a full member until neighbourhood friend Jarobi White joined; the group dubbed themselves "Crush Connection" and later "Quest".
 The group's final name, A Tribe Called Quest, was coined in 1988 by Jungle Brothers, who attended the same high school as Q-Tip and Muhammad; that year, Q-Tip made his first recorded appearances on Jungle Brothers' songs "Black Is Black" and "The Promo".
 Shortly after, A Tribe Called Quest, Jungle Brothers, De La Soul, Queen Latifah and Monie Love formed the Native Tongues collective, known for their like-minded Afrocentrism, positivity and eclectic sampling.
 In 1989, Phife Dawg made his first recorded appearance on the song "Buddy (Native Tongue Decision)", the remix of De La Soul's single "Buddy".

 A Tribe Called Quest hired Kool DJ Red Alert as their first manager.
 In early 1989, the group signed a demo deal with Geffen Records and produced a five-song demo, which included future single "I Left My Wallet in El Segundo".
 Geffen decided against offering the group a recording contract, and the group was granted permission to shop for a deal elsewhere.
 After receiving lucrative offers for multi-album deals from a variety of labels, the group opted for a modest deal offered by Jive Records.
 Jive was then known as an independent rap label that partly owed its success to building the careers of artists Boogie Down Productions and Too Short.
 Later that year, the group released their first 12" single, "Description of a Fool".

 Their debut album, People's Instinctive Travels and the Paths of Rhythm, released on April 10, 1990, was marked by a playful lyrical approach and light-hearted content such as safe sex, vegetarianism and youthful experiences.
 The music was an eclectic mix of jazz, funk, soul and rock samples.
 The album was met with critical acclaim; The Source rated it five mics, becoming the first album to receive the magazine's highest rating.
 NME's review stated that "This is not rap, it's near perfection."
 The album only gained momentum after the release of the singles "Bonita Applebum" and "Can I Kick It?", eventually achieving gold certification in 1996.